Gain a deeper understanding of how I function as a leader, boss and person.

 That’s the expectation.
 Please let me know immediately if anything prevents you from achieving your goals.

-The best solutions come from a healthy discussion.
+The best solutions come from healthy debate.
 We need to be able to separate our ideas from our egos.
-I will challenge your ideas with the goal of finding the best possible solution.
-I hope that you also challenge my ideas.
+I will challenge your ideas to find the best possible solution.
+I hope you will challenge my ideas, too.

 How to efficiently work and communicate with me